brandonzhou2002/Data-Science-Project/README.md

 Creator: Brandon Zhou \
 Date: May 7, 2022 \
 Updated: May 7, 2022 \
-This repository contains multiple projects of data analysis.
+This repository contains multiple projects of data analysis and data science.